 |Playlist||schedule page slides as PDF|

 Expressions vs. “well-formed” expressions.
-You could skip this video, but it’s trying to get at what a type system is really about.
+You can skip this video if it seems too tedious, but it’s trying to get at what a type system is really about.

 Types as an approach to well-formedness.